openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 ## Escalation

-It is expected that most reports will be handled successfully by the processes put in place by a project (for reports made to a project) or the CPC (in the case of reports relating to spaces within the scope of the foundation versus a project).
-In exceptional cases where a reporter wishes to challenge the response from the CPC or project, or does not feel comfortable reporting through the standard processes, an escalation report can be made to report@openjsf.org.

-All escalations will be reviewed and investigated by the Code of Conduct Panel (CoCP) and will result in a response that is deemed necessary and appropriate to the circumstances.
-The Code of Conduct panel is obligated to maintain confidentiality with regard to the reporter of an escalation.
+The CoC Team is empowered to manage escalation requests of incident reports managed by projects which have opted-in to enforce the code of conduct themselves.

+Projects are expected to participate in good faith in the escalation process.

 ## Appeals

-Victim(s) and offender(s) of an incident have thirty (30) days to appeal the decision made in response to an incident report if they believe the process was not properly followed.
+Victim(s) and offender(s) of an incident have thirty (30) days to appeal to the CoC Team the decision made in response to an incident report if they believe the process was not properly followed.

+If the initial report was already managed by the CoC Team, a different set of CoC Team members should be chosen to manage the appeal process.

+If the appeal follows an incident report managed by a project, the project is expected to participate to the appel process in good faith.

 Appeals are not suspensive.